If you feel like your commute is taking longer, it is.

 Without an updated, efficient, safe, and resilient transportation infrastructure, fighting traffic congestion will continue to be part of the daily routine for commuters in Colorado.
 Fortunately, a comprehensive statewide transportation funding package was signed into law on June 17.
 Senate Bill 21-260 will allocate nearly $5.3 billion in funding for transportation over the next decade, with the majority of it going towards maintenance and new construction on roads and highways across the state.

 For more than three decades, the attorneys at Chalat Hatten & Banker PC have helped individuals and their families obtain justice and compensation after a car accident.
-If you’ve been injured in a car, truck, pedestrian, bus, or motorcycle accident, please call the car accident attorneys at Chalat Hatten & Banker at 303-861-1042 or send us an email below for a free, no-obligation consultation and evaluation of your case.
+If you’ve been injured in a car, truck, pedestrian, bus, or motorcycle accident, please call the car accident attorneys at Chalat Hatten & Banker at 303-861-1042 or send us an email below for a free, no-obligation evaluation of your case.
 We serve clients around the state of Colorado, including Denver, Fort Collins, Boulder, Aurora, Littleton, Colorado Springs, and Pueblo.